VIAME/VIAME/vital/config/doc/config_file_format.md

 There are cases where an algorithm needs an external file containing binary data that is tied to a specific configuration.
 These data files are usually stored with the main configuration files.
 Specifying a full hard coded file path is not portable between different users and systems.

-The solution is to specify the location of these external files relative to the configuration file and use the *relativepath* modifier construct a full, absolute path at run time by prepending the con figuration file directory path to the value.
+The solution is to specify the location of these external files relative to the configuration file and use the *relativepath* modifier construct a full, absolute path at run time by prepending the configuration file directory path to the value.

 ```
 relativepath data_file = ../data/online_dat.dat